MichaelHoste/xmoto.js/README.md

 ## TODO

  * Optimization : hide the ghosts and entities that are off the screen
- * Save the buffer at the current zoom level (or at maximum 70 with lower quality if zoom)
  * Create timer
  * Better game loop (semi)
  * Create a "motor" for acceleration instead of actual system.
 Externalize behaviour variables.